What is the Best Way to Find Roommates in Tampa?

 • Reach out to your network of friends first.
 Then move on to your broader, extended network.
 Then move on to other options.

 • Ask for references.
-Check-in with their past roommates or landlords.
-Make sure to get a background check for each person on the lease.
+Check in with their past roommates or landlords.
+Make sure to get a background screening where available for each person on the lease.
 If this feels strange or awkward, use a furnished room rental service.
 These services vet each member.

 By following the simple protocol above, you can save yourself much time and effort.
 Take your time and hopefully, you will have a great new roommate situation before you know it.